 The Employment Relations Authority

-The Employment Relations Authority is an independent institution.
+The Employment Relations Authority (the Authority) is an independent institution.
 Its role is to resolve employment relationship problems by looking into the facts and making a decision based on the merits of the case, not on technicalities.
 It investigates employment relationship problems and has the power to make legally binding decisions on these matters.

 The Authority must also consider whether mediation will be helpful before an Authority investigation or can refer parties back to mediation.

 More information, and application forms, can be obtained from the Authority website.

 Applicants to the Authority need to fill out an application form which includes a Statement of Problem.